Shinbutsu-shūgō: Debate over the nature of Shinto

 There is no agreement among specialists as to the exact extent of fusion between the two religions.

-According to some scholars (for example, Hirai Naofusa in Japan and Joseph Kitagawa in the US), Shinto is the indigenous religion of Japan, has existed as such continuously since its prehistory, and consists of all the peculiarly Japanese rituals and beliefs shaped by Japanese history from prehistory to the present.
+According to some scholars (such as Hirai Naofusa in Japan and Joseph Kitagawa in the US), Shinto is the indigenous religion of Japan, has existed as such continuously since its prehistory, and consists of all the uniquely Japanese rituals and beliefs shaped by Japanese history from prehistory to the present.
 The term "Shinto" itself was coined in the 6th century to differentiate the previously disparate local religious practices from imported Buddhism.

 The opposing view of Japanese historian Toshio Kuroda and his supporters is that Shinto as an independent religion was born only in the modern period after emerging in the Middle Ages as an offshoot of Buddhism, and that Shinto as a distinct religion is a Meiji era invention of Japanese nationalist ideologues.
-(See the section Buddhism and Shinto after the Separation Order below.)
 Kuroda points out how the state formalization of kami rituals and the state ranking of shrines during the Heian period were not the emergence of Shinto as an independent religion, but an effort to explain local beliefs in Buddhist terms.
 He also says that, while it is true that the two characters for "Shinto" appear very early in the historical record (for example in the Nihon Shoki), this does not mean today's Shinto already existed as a religion because the same word was originally used for Taoism or even for religion in general.
-Indeed, according to Kuroda, many features of Shinto (for example the worshiping of mirrors and swords or the very structure of the Ise Shrine, Shinto's holiest and most important site) are typical of Taoism.
+Indeed, according to Kuroda, many features of Shinto (for example the worshiping of mirrors and swords or the very structure of the Ise Grand Shrine, Shinto's holiest and most important site) are typical of Taoism.
 The term "Shinto" in old texts, therefore, does not necessarily indicate something uniquely Japanese.